huooong/Genome-Assembly-and-QC/README.md

 ---

 ## Setup and How to Run the Pipeline
-1. Download/copy the `Pipeline.sh` and `Pipeline.sbatch` to your `Working_Directory`
+1. Download/copy the `Pipeline.sh` and `Pipeline.sbatch` to `Working_Directory`

 2. Prepare input files.
-Place all raw FASTQ files in the directory `Data`.
+Place all raw FASTQ files in the directory `Working_Directory/Data`.
 ```bash
 cp -r /raw_data/MA/tinyearth/20251119_np_PBI54877/*.fastq.gz ~/Working_Directory/Data/
 ```
 Make sure that only the samples you want to analyse are in the `Data` directory.

-3. Go to the terminal, log on, and go to your working directory:
+3. Go to the terminal, log on, and change to your working directory:
 ```bash
 cd Working_Directory
 ````